 Marianne van der Steen is Professor of Entrepreneurship in Healthcare at the Technology-inspired Institute of Regenerative Medicine (MERLN), Faculty of Health, Medicine and Life Sciences, Maastricht University.
-She has been appointed director of RegMed XB and member of the board of governors of RegMed XB foundation.
+She has been General Director of RegMed XB from 2016-2020 and member of the board of governors of RegMed XB foundation.
 Marianne van der Steen received her PhD degree in 1999 from Twente University.
 Her research focus is on biomedical entrepreneurship, specifically on the scaling-up of ventures.
 At MERLN, she is responsible for biomedical entrepreneurship valorization, training and education from the lab to a spin-off company.

 In addition, she is the founding director of executive life sciences entrepreneurship programs such as the Global Investor Forum, the Global Scale-up Program and the executive Master MBI Life Sciences & Health (currently member of the advisory board).
 Since 2006, she has been involved in life sciences start-ups, served in early stage start-up investor boards and national and international advisory boards related to entrepreneurship and valorization in the Netherlands, Belgium and the United States.

 Tom Oostrom has been Managing Director of the Dutch Kidney Foundation since 2010.
 He started as head of the policy section in 2005.
 With the motto "Life comes first" the Kidney Foundation gives everything to make sure kidney patients survive ánd their quality of life improves.
 Tom Oostrom learned from practice: he started out as a nurse.
 His drive is to make a real difference for kidney patients, to help make their lives livable.